yabinmeng/nosqlbench-build-docs/site/content/user-guide/error-handlers.md

   which combines the three forms above.
 * **warn** Log a warning to the log with the error details.
 * **code** Assign a specific result code to any matching errors.
-You can configure this as short-hand in a handler list as just a number: `errors=RuntimeException:33,warn`
+You can configure this as shorthand in a handler list as just a number: `errors=RuntimeException:33,warn`

 You can use any of these verbs in any order in a handler list.